Custom Member Properties

 Defining a Custom Member Property

-A custom member property is an extended plugin implementing the ICustomProperty
+A custom member property is an extended plugin implementing the ICustomProperty interface.

 Here is an example of a custom member property that retrieves the date of the earliest trade for a given desk (additional snippet on the sandbox project):